overpitch/fire-risk-dashboard/roadmap.md

 **Objectives**:
 - Analyze the current codebase
 - Identify areas for improvement
-- Create a comprehensive roadmap for refactoring
+- Create a comprehensive roadmap for feature enhancement

 **Tasks**:
 - [x] Review the main.py file